-Maroo and her family live a peaceful life at the end of the last Ice Age — but danger is always around the corner.
-They have to make it to the winter camp before the weather snow sets in, but when her family is delayed in leaving their summer grounds, a blizzard comes early and traps them.
+Maroo and her family live a peaceful life at the end of the last Ice Age, but danger is always around the corner and they have to make it to the winter camp before the weather snow sets in.
+But when her family is delayed in leaving their summer grounds, a blizzard comes early and traps them.
 Their only hope is for Maroo and her brother Otak to take the treacherous trail over the White Mountain in search of help.
-When Otak goes missing, Maroo faces the decision about whether to go on without him — and the fear that, if she ends up confronting a fierce mountain spirit, she'll be forced to do it alone.
-This modern classic survival story has thrilled students for over 20 years.
+When Otak goes missing, however, Maroo faces the harrowing decision about whether to stay and search for her brother or continue to the winter camp in hopes of saving the rest of her family.
+A modern classic, this story of survival has thrilled young readers for over 20 years.

 After being orphaned by the influenza epidemic in British East Africa in 1919, Rachel goes to her neighbors for help — and the nefarious and conniving couple traps her in a plot.
 They have been disowned by their wealthy father, and they plan to get Rachel to impersonate their dead daughter, Valerie, and convince him to reinstate them in his will.
 Once in England, Rachel and the ill man develop a surprisingly close bond — close enough that Rachel fears that revealing the ruse will damage his health.
 But it turns out that the old man is not so easily fooled, and the ending of the story will leave readers cheering.
 Full of vivid descriptions of both England and what is now Kenya, this historical fiction novel is a rich coming-of-age adventure.